vcarl/blog/src/pages/wayfair-walkout-organizing.md

 delivered the next day, is a flat no.

 Thus the walkout.
-It offers a good reminder: It's not enough to complain if your company is doing something that its workers feel is wrong.
+It offers a good reminder: It's not enough to complain if your company is doing something that you and your colleagues feel is wrong.
 If complaints aren't met with change, it must escalate to action.